 Power and responsibility

-While driving instructors have dual controls, your friend or family member’s car won’t, so the only control over the vehicle you have is verbally, via the driver.
+While driving instructors have dual controls, your friend or family member’s car won’t, so the only control over the vehicle you have is verbal, via the driver.
 There is an expectation that learner drivers will be aware of traffic laws before they start driving, so it is ultimately their responsibility to abide by them.